 · The number of good products versus total product output (quality)

 Historically, calculating this figure has been complex.
-It requires continuous, accurate data-wrangling from a broad range of sources, including machines, lines, shifts, and other production aspects, and has historically been done manually, in Excel, after-the-fact.
-Food manufacturing companies need real-time analysis, not day-old or week-old retrospective analysis.
-The other problem with Excel is that humans enter the data - making the process inherently error-prone.
-When data collection is automated, OEE data becomes infinitely more significant.
+It requires continuous, accurate data-wrangling from a broad range of sources, including machines, lines, shifts, and other production aspects, and has historically been done manually, in Excel, after the fact.
+Most manufacturing companies benefit from real-time analysis, not day-old or week-old retrospective analysis.
+The other problem with Excel is that humans key in the data - making the process inherently error-prone.
+When data collection is automated, OEE data becomes infinitely more significant and reliable.
 Collecting and storing this data is an enormous undertaking in itself, but once you introduce the likelihood of error and need for comprehensive analysis, it becomes clear that human capabilities alone fall short.

 Fortunately, OEE software excels in meeting these challenges.
 Cloud-based OEE systems collect your facility’s valuable operational data and then apply advanced algorithms to uncover telling insights.
 These innovative solutions offer interactive dashboards, reporting features, and powerful analyses to help you understand both historical trends and current patterns that uncover problem areas in your plant.